 Exactly twenty years since its inaugural exhibition in February 1997, the Stanley Picker Gallery building reflects back upon itself, through a group show bringing together an architectural intervention by Simon Martin, a site-specific commission by Augustas Serapinas, and a series of photographic studies of the Picker House interiors by Bridget Smith.

 Augustas Serapinas’ practice is invested in recomposing socially engaged spaces, in order to foreground and problematise the assumptions that shape them.
 By inverting the customary functions of objects and spatiality, Serapinas toys with the possibilities of the encounter – with art and with the social relations it engenders – as a phenomenon and an opportunity.
-Serapinas’ new commission at Stanley Picker Gallery is a secret project, entrusted by the artist to the infrastructure of the organisation, including its staff.
+Serapinas’ new commission at Stanley Picker Gallery is a secret space, entrusted by the artist to the infrastructure of the organisation, including its staff.
 As the project evolves over the course of the exhibition, its secrecy also transforms oscillating between facts and rumours.

 Simon Martin was born in Cheshire, England in 1965, and lives and works in London.
 Selected solo exhibitions include Camden Arts Centre, London (2015); Focal Point Gallery, Southend- on-Sea (offsite commission 2014); Kunstverein Amsterdam, Amsterdam (2010); Chisenhale Gallery, London (2008); The Power Plant Contemporary Art Gallery, Toronto (2006); White Columns, New York (2005).
 Selected group exhibitions include JAGUARS AND ELECTRIC EELS, Julia Stoschek Collection Berlin (2017); The Parliament of Things, Firstsite, Colchester (2015); The Event Sculpture, Henry Moore Institute, Leeds (2014); Glasgow International, Kelvingrove Museum, Glasgow (2014); The Imaginary Museum, Kunstverein, Munich (with Ed Atkins) (2012); Martin was the recipient of a Paul Hamlyn Award (2008) and shortlisted for the Jarman Award (2009), and received the Stanley Picker Fine Art Fellowship in 2015.